joleson15/Distributed_Database/README.md

 - Transactions waiting on a failed site will continue execution until commit time.
 - Recovered sites require a committed write to enable reading of replicated variables.

-## Debugging Tools
-- `querystate()` - Outputs the state of the TM, DM, data distribution, and values.

 ## Testing and Validation
 - Test with various failure and recovery scenarios.